Back to Home

 Funding reviewMerit caseBudget-sensitive

-Use this when the reader is evaluating scholarship fit, family affordability, or whether this applicant should stay in the funded core stack.
+Use this when the reader is evaluating scholarship fit, family affordability, or whether I should stay in the funded core stack.

-• Student Brief for constraints and missing items
+• Student Profile for constraints and missing items

 • Country Guide for low-fee versus scholarship-first logic